Wednesday, September 16, 2020

 I noted a photo and some text on my way out through the cloisters.

 Eugen Berthold Friedrich Brecht was baptized on March 20, 1898, at the Barfüßerkirche.
-On March 29, 1912, he there was confirmed.
+On March 29, 1912, he was confirmed.
 A childhood friend remembers, "Berthold obviously took confirmation classes quite seriously.
 He could recite the Bible texts to be learned by heart with ease."

 In 1928, a few weeks after the sensation of the Threepenny Opera, which had made Brecht the darling of Berlin's Kurfürstendamm, he was asked about his favorite reading.
-He answered, "You probably will laugh, the Bible."
+He answered, "You probably will laugh: the Bible."

 The Brechthaus on Auf dem Rain 7 is just around the corner.
 So I paid tribute to the 20th-century master of the German language.